renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

 # SONiC updates/impacts
 ## LoM Service/container
 1. A new service is added for LoM (Local Mitigation)
-2. Service is defined as plugin based, where each action (detection/safety-check/mitigation) can be added as plugins.
+2. Service is internally architected as plugin based, where each action (detection/safety-check/mitigation) can be added as plugins.
-3. Plugins are independent entities that executes an action and abides by action's schema.
-It gets config via configurable fields per schema and spews out result as per state (! config) fields of schema.
-4. Plugins/actions that depend on other preceding actions put their binding via schema.
-5. Service is data driven, that it binds actions based on config.
-6. Each action is provided a common context that carries data o/p from each of the preceding action(s).
-7. A subset/all actions can be enabled/disabled via config.
+3.The service is fully self contained for all actions with exceptiopns of mitigations to be run at host level.
 8. The container adds as another service/feature as systemd managed.
 9. The container will use a private dir /usr/share/sonic/LoM as RW.
 This dir will be mounted only to LoM container, hence exclusive.
 10. The private dir will be used for any runtime update and image upgrade script will carry over for maintianing the updates.